pragadeesh07470/pragadeesh07470/README.md

 # Hi, I'm Pragadeesh

-  👨‍🎓 Bachelor of Engineering in Electronics and Communication Engineering (2026 Graduate) with strong programming skills in C, C++, and Java.<br>
+  👨‍🎓 Bachelor of Engineering in Electronics and Communication Engineering (2026 Graduate)<br>

-  💻 Passionate about software development, with a solid foundation in data structures.<br>
+  💻 Passionate about software development with a solid foundation in data structures and programming skills in C, C++, and Java.<br>

   🧩 Skilled in problem-solving and algorithms, with an active interest in coding challenges and competitive programming.<br>